Dynamic-Capital/Dynamic-Capital/README.md

 Repo keeps source only.
 No caches (.cas), dist/, or node_modules/ are committed.

-Future changes may encrypt code and increase env usage; see [docs/agent.md](docs/agent.md) for behavior spec and Lovable Codex integration details.
+Future changes may encrypt code and increase env usage; see [docs/agent.md](docs/agent.md) for behavior spec and Dynamic Codex integration details.